theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bw-cube/variables.md

+Use the *Variables* link to enter variables provided by a BW query.
+These can be single variables, intervals and complex selections.
+All kinds of variables can be edited and entered with the help of the variable editor shown below.
 If the query variable is a complex selection, please use the *Edit* link to open an additional dialogue.
 As shown in the screenshot, SSIS variables can also be used to enter query variables.
 Please add an @ right before the value to mark it as an SSIS variable